 1150 Cook Street is located at the southwest corner of Cook and View Streets.
 A long-time gas station brownfield site, it will be environmentally remediated as part of the proposed development.
 East of the subject property are multi-family buildings at 1020, 1039 and 1051 View Street.
 These buildings are 17, 11 and 9 levels, respectively.
 Immediately north of the site are car dealerships on both the east and west sides of Cook Street.
-Currently, a residential tower of approximately 20 levels is being proposed for the northwest corner.
 To the south and west of the site are low rise office buildings.

 The existing site warrants development based upon the dynamic status of the neighbourhood and the need to densify and improve the current streetscape and pedestrian realm.
 The proposed development will relate to the local neighbourhood by representing the visions and goals of the Harris Green Neighbourhood.
 A brownfield site will be re-invigorated with contemporary architecture and enhanced public realm.